Tet Offensive: North Vietnam

 The leadership in Hanoi was despondent at the outcome of their offensive.
-Their first and most ambitious goal, producing a general uprising, had ended in a dismal failure.
+Their first and most ambitious goal, producing a general uprising, had ended in failure.
 In total, about 85,000–100,000 PAVN/VC troops had participated in the initial onslaught and in the follow-up phases.
-Overall, during the "Border Battles" of 1967 and the nine-month winter-spring campaign, 45,267 PAVN/VC troops had been killed in action.

-Hanoi had underestimated the strategic mobility of the allied forces, which allowed them to redeploy at will to threatened areas; their battle plan was too complex and difficult to coordinate, which was amply demonstrated by the 30 January attacks; their violation of the principle of mass, attacking everywhere instead of concentrating their forces on a few specific targets, allowed their forces to be defeated piecemeal; the launching of massed attacks headlong into the teeth of vastly superior firepower; and last, but not least, the incorrect assumptions upon which the entire campaign was based.
-According to General Tran Van Tra: "We did not correctly evaluate the specific balance of forces between ourselves and the enemy, did not fully realize that the enemy still had considerable capabilities, and that our capabilities were limited, and set requirements that were beyond our actual strength."
+Hanoi had underestimated the strategic mobility of the allied forces, and made incorrect assumptions upon which the entire campaign was based, allowing them to redeploy at will to threatened areas.
+Their battle plan was also too complex and difficult to coordinate, which was amply demonstrated by the 30 January attacks, which demonstrated their violation of the principle of mass - attacking everywhere instead of concentrating their forces on a few specific targets - allowing their forces to be defeated piecemeal, with PAVN/VC forces launching massed attacks directly towards an enemy with vastly superior firepower.
+According to Tra: "We did not correctly evaluate the specific balance of forces between ourselves and the enemy, did not fully realize that the enemy still had considerable capabilities, and that our capabilities were limited, and set requirements that were beyond our actual strength."

 The PAVN/VC effort to regain control of the countryside was somewhat more successful.
 According to the U.S. State Department, the VC "made pacification virtually inoperative.
 In the Mekong Delta, the Viet Cong was stronger now than ever and in other regions the countryside belongs to the VC."
-General Wheeler reported that the offensive had brought counterinsurgency programs to a halt and "that to a large extent, the VC now controlled the countryside".
+Wheeler reported that the offensive had brought counterinsurgency programs to a halt and "that to a large extent, the VC now controlled the countryside".
 This state of affairs did not last; heavy casualties and the backlash of the South Vietnamese and Americans resulted in more territorial losses and heavy casualties.

-The heavy losses inflicted on VC units struck into the heart of the infrastructure that had been built up for over a decade.
-MACV estimated that 181,149 PAVN/VC troops had been killed during 1968.
-According to General Tran Van Tra, 45,267 PAVN/VC troops had been killed during 1968.
+The heavy losses inflicted on VC units struck into the heart of the infrastructure that had been built up for over a decade: MACV estimated that 181,149 PAVN/VC troops had been killed during 1968.
 Marilyn B. Young writes: